Large Animal Surgery FAQs

 Who will perform the surgery on my horse?

 The surgery will be performed by a board certified surgeon assisted by a resident and by a student.
 Because we are a teaching hospital, students will be involved in case management but will not play a primary role in the surgical procedure or decision making process.
 The role of the veterinary student in all our surgeries is to assist the surgeon and the resident so that he or she can learn about the procedure and specific surgical techniques through close observation.
+The advantage for your horse is that the student is one more person to monitor your horse’s welfare and recovery.

 Under certain circumstances and for certain procedures, a resident who is in an advanced stage of training, such as the third year of his/her residency program, will assume primary responsibility for the management of your horse’s problem, including the surgical treatment.
 That resident will have the ability to enlist the aid of a board certified surgeon if he/she feels the need to do so.
 You are always entitled to inquire about the qualifications of the surgeon and the team members that are involved with your horse and the role of each one in the procedure.
+You can also request a specific surgeon to do the surgery, depending on his or her availability.

 In addition, we have a well-qualified technical staff that will play an important role in preparing your horse for surgery and in the aftercare and monitoring of your horse’s postoperative progress.
 Taken together, all these individuals will act as a team to provide your horse with the best care possible, but under the leadership of a board certified surgeon.